Group Fairness in Bandit Arm Selection: Experiments

-We see the same behavior of arm pulls in the real world data.
+\paragraph{Results.} We see the same behavior of arm pulls in the real world data.
 Figures~\ref{fig:family_pulls} and~\ref{fig:compas_pulls} show that after a period of exploration, the percentage of sensitive arms (male-grouped arms) pulled gets very close to 50\%, matching the proportion of sensitive-grouped arms.

 Figures~\ref{fig:family_regret} and~\ref{fig:compas_regret} are perhaps more interesting.
 Since we cannot measure the ``real'' regret without the bias we assumed from the sensitive-grouped arms, we consider the gap between \textsc{GroupFairTopInterval} and \textsc{TopInterval} as the price of fairness.
 The gap in regret is small compared to the increase in percentage of sensitive arms pulled.
+However, the gap in regret for \textsc{NaiveFair} is large in comparison.
+This suggests that explicitly learning a societal bias term will help in biased settings with low price to perceived regret.
+Note that there is a difference between regret scales for the two different datasets.
+This is due to the family income and expenditure dataset reporting regret in income, while the COMPAS dataset reports regret in recidivism score.